emsandrews/RunningPlanApp/README.md

 > - As a user I want to view a trainingWorkout.
 > - As a user I want to view all the workouts on my running plan.
 > - As a user I want to be able to save my running plan.
-> - As a user I want to be able to load my running plan from file.
+> - As a user I want to be able to load my running plan from a file.
+> - As a user I want to be prompted to save my plan before quitting.
+> - As a user I want to be prompted to load my plan upon entering the app.